evkx/evkx.github.io/content/models/mercedes/eqe/EQE_43_4MATIC/_index.md

 **Cruise control** is a standard system on the Mercedes-AMG EQE 43 4MATIC.
 The cruise control system helps the driver keep a set speed.

 **Adaptive cruise control** is an optional driver assist system.
 The adaptive cruise control system helps the driver keep a set speed and adjust the speed automatically based on traffic.
 Very convenient to have in rush traffic.

+**Side/blind spot assist** is a standard driver assist system.
+This side assist system helps to detect traffic in blind spots.

 **Autonomous driving** capabilities are available as an optional system.
 The system can steer the car and adjust speed depending on the environment.